-You know how you make a nice babaganush or a beetroot dip, or slice up some lovely ham off the bone and a few gherkins and think ‘Gee, I could do with a few crackers right about now’?….but, you’re trying to be healthy and avoid processed, high-carb or grain-based crackers…that’s when you normally opt for carrot and celery sticks.
-Or how about kids school lunches?
-Wouldn’t be nice to put a few grain-free, and nut-free crackers in your kids lunch box?
+When you make a bowl of nice guacamole or beetroot dip, or you slice up some lovely ham off the bone and a few gherkins and think ‘Gee, I could do with a few crackers right about now’?….but, you’re trying to be healthy and avoid processed, high-carb or grain-based crackers…that’s when you normally opt for carrot and celery sticks.

 - If you are allergic to coconut but not to nuts, coconut flour can be replaced with some almond meal and tapioca flour (I would say 2 tablespoons of almond meal and 2 tablespoons of tapioca flour or until you get a similar texture as in the images above).
 Tapioca flour is higher in carbs, just FYI.

-- If you’re avoiding nuts AND coconut, use tapioca flour/starch and maybe some buckwheat flour (about 2-3 tablespoons of each) or another gluten-free flour.
+- If you’re avoiding tree nuts AND coconut, use tapioca flour/cassava and maybe some buckwheat flour (about 2-3 tablespoons of each) or another gluten-free flour.

-- Our household is fine with butter, and it’s usually fine for those avoiding dairy as it’s almost all fat, but you can use ghee (clarified butter), macadamia oil or coconut oil instead.
+- We eat butter, which is usually fine for those avoiding dairy as it’s almost all fat, but you can use ghee (clarified butter), macadamia oil or coconut oil instead.

 - Wholegrain mustard can be replaced with dried herbs such as rosemary or sage, and you can also add spices like garlic salt, paprika and cumin for more interesting flavours.

-- Mix the tahini, butter, egg, sesame seeds, salt and mustard in a bowl until well combined.
+- Mix the tahini, butter (or other oil/fat), egg, sesame seeds, salt and mustard in a bowl until well combined.
 Add the coconut flour and mix until thick, sticky mixture forms.
-If using a different flour, you will need to add more as coconut is a strong moisture absorber and we are using it sparingly.
+If using a different flour, you will need to add more as coconut is a strong moisture absorber and I am using it sparingly.